Ak47shat/SPECTRE/README.md

-# SPECTRE Legal Assistant
+# SPECTER Legal Assistant

-SPECTRE is an AI-powered legal assistant that automates the generation of First Information Reports (FIRs) and delivers them to users via WhatsApp using Twilio.
+SPECTER is an AI-powered legal assistant that automates the generation of First Information Reports (FIRs) and delivers them to users via WhatsApp using Twilio.
 It also provides legal query handling using advanced language models.

 ## Features
 - WhatsApp-based legal assistance